ElectroRoute-Japan/mms-client/README.md

 ### Response & MultiResponse
 These objects contain the actual payload data and inherit from `BaseResponse`.
 These are what will actually be returned from the deserialization process.
 They also contain validation data for the top-level paylaod item(s).
 The difference between `Response` and `MultiResponse` is that the former contains a single item and the latter contains a list.

+Note that the `MultiResponse` object covers a special case where queries made to the MMS may return no items, in which case the response will be the request object itself.
+This is handled internally by the client, and the user will receive an empty list in such cases.

 ## Envelopes
 Not to be confused with the SOAP envelope, this envelope contains the method parameters used to send requests to the MMS server.
 For example, if you wanted to send a market-related request, this would take on the form of a `MarketQuery`, `MarketSubmit` or `MarketCancel` object.
 This is combined with the payload during the serialization process to produce the final XML payload before injecting it into the `MmsRequest`.
 During the deserialization process, this is extracted from the XML paylod on the `MmsResponse` object.
 Each of these should inherit from `mms_client.types.base.Envelope`.